Bring our activists home

 We were detained for nearly 2 days, and currently remain under investigation in South Korea, suspended from leaving the country for an indefinite period of investigation.
 In addition, Hettie, the Rainbow Warrior captain, has also been suspended from departure.

-2025 has already begun, and our collective wish is to be granted leave from South Korea and rejoin our beloved family and friends back at our homes.
+2025 is well underway, and our collective wish is to be granted leave from South Korea and rejoin our beloved family and friends back at our homes.
 So far, we have cooperated with the investigation and will continue to do so as we proudly stand by our direct action to speak out against the plastic pollution while calling for the protection of our planet and people on the democratic soil of South Korea.

 Now, this is where you come in.
-We need your help to ask the prosecutor and the judge overseeing our case for a quick conclusion of our investigation (or at least allow permission to leave the country until our trial) so the 5 of us can fly back home to see our loved ones as soon as possible.
+We need your help to ask the judge overseeing our case for a quick conclusion of our trial so the 5 of us can fly back home to see our loved ones as soon as possible.

 We’re grateful for each and every one of your support.